HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-ones_like                                Yes      Yes      No        No       Yes       Yes      Yes    torch pixel_shuffle                            Yes      Yes      Yes       No       Yes       Yes      Yes    torch poisson                                  Yes      Yes      No        No       No        No       No     torch pow                                      Yes      Yes      Yes       No       No        No       No     torch prod                                     Yes      Yes      Yes       Yes      No        No       No     torch randperm                                 No       No       Yes       Yes      Yes       No       No     torch reciprocal                               Yes      Yes      Yes       No       No        No       No     torch
+ones_like                                Yes      Yes      No        No       Yes       Yes      Yes    torch pixel_shuffle                            Yes      Yes      Yes       No       Yes       Yes      Yes    torch poisson                                  Yes      Yes      No        No       No        No       No     torch pow                                      Yes      Yes      Yes       No       Yes       Yes      Yes    torch prod                                     Yes      Yes      Yes       Yes      No        No       No     torch randperm                                 No       No       Yes       Yes      Yes       No       No     torch reciprocal                               Yes      Yes      Yes       No       No        No       No     torch